Crossacres tram stop

 Crossacres is a tram stop for the Phase 3B Extension of Greater Manchester's Metrolink system.
 The stop is part of the Airport Line and is at the junction of Brownley Road and Crossacres Road in the Wythenshawe area of Manchester, England.
 It opened on 3 November 2014.

 Services

 Trams run every 12 minutes north to Victoria and south to Manchester Airport.
-Between 03:00 and 06:00, a service operates Deansgate-Castlefield and Manchester Airport every 20 minutes.

 Ticket zones

 Crossacres stop is located in Metrolink ticket zone 4.